Professor Nick Hewitt CSci CChem FRSCDistinguished Professor

 THE GLOBAL FOOD SYSTEM

-With my friend Mike Berners-Lee of Small World Consulting Ltd, I have been looking at how much food is grown in the world and where it goes to.
+With my colleague Mike Berners-Lee of Lancaster University and Small World Consulting Ltd, I have been looking at how much food is grown in the world and where it goes to.
 We have arrived at new estimates of the inefficiencies of meat and dairy production and how changing diets away from meat consumption is necessary for global food security.
+In 2018 we published a major paper on this subject in the journal Elementa.

 We have also quantified the effects of realistic dietary choices on greenhouse gas emissions and we have published two papers in Energy Policy on this topic.
 It is clear that there are very substantial climate-related benefits to be gained from adopting a vegan (or, to a lesser extent, vegetarian) diet.